fabridamicelli/cronex.nvim/README.md

 - Implementing the explainer in pure lua to avoid external calls

 The current `extract` logic is a bit rudimentary (partly because regex in lua are a bit trickier than normal (at least for me).
-Any improvement along those lines is more than welcome:)
+Any improvement along those lines is more than welcome).

 ## Troubleshooting